-Ask your staff and colleagues about feedback on specific dishes and items, and inquire which ones are difficult to sell or the ones that receive unfavourable input from customers.
+Ask your staff and colleagues about feedback on specific dishes and items, and inquire which ones are difficult to sell or the ones that receive unfavorable input from customers.

 You can also consider distributing a survey targeting your customers or loyalty program members.
-What are their favourite aspects of your restaurant?
+What are their favorite aspects of your restaurant?
 What do they want to see more of?
-What are their favourite and least liked dishes?
+What are their favorite and least liked dishes?
 Do they believe there are sufficient options available?